technomancy/bussard/Contributing.md

 If you symlink your checkout of the game source into `~/.local/share/love/bussard/game` (or wherever LÖVE stores saves on your platform) then it will be available for in-game editing using the `ship.game` table.
-However, it won't work properly from within the editor unless you open the file starting with a slash; for instance, this file would be opened with ctrl-o then `/Contributing.md`.
+However, opening "real" files typically won't work properly from within the editor unless you open the file starting with a slash; (because dots in the filenames are interpreted differently for in-game files) for instance, this file would be opened with ctrl-o then `/Contributing.md`.
+Dogfooding for the win.

 You may find the contents of `spoilers/solutions` useful during development.

 ## Code style